-At Westwood we follow 'Letters and Sounds' to deliver our Phonics teaching.
+At Westwood we follow the Twinkl Scheme of Work to deliver our Phonics teaching.
 We have a great emphasis on early reading and sounds and this is demonstrated through our classroom provision, particularly in Reception and Year One.

 The children begin their learning of phonics in Nursery where they develop their listening skills and have a go at blending and segmenting orally, playing games such as 'put your hands on your h-e-d' and finding pictures that have the same initial sound.